XEDGit/memdetect/README.md

  - `(FREE_WRAPPER)`:
     - for each free call, this is printed on the stdout, with the last two functions in the stack and the address freed

+### Reference (-fail)

  - `(MALLOC_FAIL)`:
     - when a malloc call gets failed by the `-fail` option this will be printed on the stdout with the last two functions in the stack

+### Errors
  - `(MALLOC_ERROR)`:
     - when this is printed it means the program didn't have enough stack size for storing informations about your malloc calls, use the option `--leaks-buff` ot `-lb` with a bigger value than default (10000) to fix this

-After your program exits a **Leaks at exit** section will be printed, it will contains the call index for every leaked address, which is the same as the one printed at runtime.

 ### Example: